bitcoincashorg/spec/replay-protected-sighash.md

 # BUIP-HF Digest for replay protected signature verification across hard forks

-Version 1.0, 2017-06-14
 Version 1.1, 2017-06-14

 ## Abstract

 This document describes proposed requirements and design for a reusable signing mechanism ensuring replay protection in the event of a hard fork.
 It provides a way for users to create transactions which are invalid on forks lacking support for the mechanism and a fork-specific ID.

-The proposed digest algorithm is adapted from [BIP143][1] as it minimizes redundant data hashing in verification, covers the input value by the [signature][2] and is already implemented in a wide variety of applications.
+The proposed digest algorithm is adapted from [BIP143][1] as it [minimizes redundant data hashing in verification, covers the input value by the signature and is already implemented in a wide variety of applications][2].

 The proposed digest algorithm is used when the `SIGHASH_FORKID` bit is set in the signature's sighash type.
 The verification of signatures which do not set this is bit is not affected.